reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 ![](q17.JPG)

 #### Advantages of Pipeline
-- improve CPU performance by overlapping the execution of more than two processes with ensuresb faster execution of process, and the system throughput increases (in a particular amount of time what would be the output?)
+- improve CPU performance by overlapping the execution of more than two processes with ensures faster execution of process, and the system throughput increases (in a particular amount of time what would be the output?)

 ### Pipeline Design Space
 ![](111.JPG)